nina-huangg/Forensics-Pursuit/ROP-students/Vivian-F/W4 - Jewelry Store Robbery/README.md

 # Vivian F. (W4) Game: Jewlery Store Robbery

 This folder contains code to the second level demo presented in Week 4.
+All code contained in the “game” folder, in which all folders and its contents except “images” and RenPy codes out of folders were default RenPy data.

+## Scenario
 The scenario is a mall store robbery, and forensics support is needed for in and out of store evidence development (fingerprint and footprint).
 The code and setup is based on Nina’s Level 1 Prototype.
-All code contained in the “game” folder, in which all folders and its contents except “images” and RenPy codes out of folders were default RenPy data.
+Concepts tests:
+  * Path of contamination
+  * Finding latent evidence
+  * Oblique lighting
+  * 2D footprint development (inside and outside footprint)
+  * 2D non-porous fingerprint development (tabletop)
+  * Contextual clues (jewel - fingerprint)

 ## Images